oemof/tespy/doc/tutorials_examples/tutorial_heat_pump.rst

     Figure: Topology of the heat pump.

-The main purpose of the heat pump is to deliver heat e. g. for the consumers of a heating system.
+The main purpose of the heat pump is to deliver heat e.g. for the consumers of a heating system.
 Thus, the heat pump's parameters will be set in a way, which supports this target.
 Generally, if systems are getting more complex, it is highly recommended to set